CodeTanzania/emis/CONTRIBUTING.md

 Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".
 The body should include the motivation for the change and contrast this with previous behavior.

 ### Footer
-The footer should contain any information about **Breaking Changes** and is also the place to [reference GitHub issues that this commit closes][closing-issues].
+The footer should contain any information about **Breaking Changes** and is also the place to [reference GitHub issues that this commit closes](https://help.github.com/articles/closing-issues-using-keywords/).

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.
-A detailed explanation can be found in this [document][commit-message-format].
+A detailed explanation can be found in this [document](#commit-message-format).

 ## License